Yongqiang100/Reactive-transport-modelling-of-water-alternating-gas-in-basalt-reservoir/README.md

 # Transport and Gas-Water Phase Partitioning Govern CO₂ Mineralization in Basaltic Reservoirs

-Reproducibility package — reactive-transport simulations (PFLOTRAN) and analysis behind the above manuscript, submitted to *JGR: Solid Earth*.
+Reproducibility package — reactive-transport simulations (PFLOTRAN) and analysis for the manuscript *Transport and Gas-Water Phase Partitioning Govern CO₂ Mineralization in Basaltic Reservoirs* submitted to *JGR: Solid Earth*.

 This repository contains everything needed to regenerate every input deck, run every simulation, and reproduce every figure in the article, as well as the full